Business Insider: Divisions

 Business Insider operates a paid division titled BI Intelligence, established in 2013.

 In July 2015, Business Insider began the technology website Tech Insider, with a staff of 40 people working primarily from the company's existing New York headquarters, but originally separated from the main Business Insider newsroom.
 However, Tech Insider was eventually folded into the Business Insider website.

-Also in 2015, Business Insider launched Insider Picks, the precursor to what is now Insider Reviews, to help shoppers navigate the complex retail industry and make the best purchasing decisions.
+Also in 2015, Business Insider launched Insider Picks, the precursor to what is now Insider Reviews, "to help shoppers navigate the complex retail industry and make the best purchasing decisions."

 In October 2016, Business Insider started Markets Insider as a joint venture with Finanzen.net, another Axel Springer company.

-Bias, reliability, and editorial policy
+Reception

-Glenn Greenwald has critiqued the reliability of Business Insider, along with that of publications including The Wall Street Journal, Yahoo!
-News, and Slate.
+In January 2009, the Clusterstock section appeared in Times list of 25 best financial blogs, and the Silicon Alley Insider section was listed in PC Magazines list of its "favorite blogs of 2009".
+2009 also saw Business Insiders selection as an official Webby honoree for Best Business Blog.
 In 2010, Business Insider falsely reported that New York Governor David Paterson was slated to resign; BI had earlier reported a false story alleging that Steve Jobs experienced a heart attack.

 In April 2011, Blodget sent out a notice inviting publicists to "contribute directly" to Business Insider.
 As of September 2011, Business Insider allowed the use of anonymous sources "at any time for any reason", a practice which many media outlets prefer to avoid or at least indicate why a source is not identified.
 According to the World Association of Newspapers and News Publishers, Business Insider gave SAP "limited editorial control" over the content of its "Future of Business" section as of 2013.
 The website publishes a mix of original reporting and aggregation of other outlets' content.
 Business Insider has also published native advertising.